tylerreckart/aulos/README.md

 Flash the firmware binary to a compatible device.

-Alternatively, use an Arduino IDE to compile and upload trautonium.cpp.
+Alternatively, use an Arduino IDE to compile and upload aulos.cpp.

 ## Contributing